mattst/MultipleSelectionScroller/README.md

 Or install manually:

 - Create a directory called `MultipleSelectionScroller` (or whatever you prefer) in your Sublime Text `Packages` directory.
-- Put the files from this repository into that directory either by using `git` or by downloading the zip file on the [GitHub](https://github.com/mattst/sublime-multiple-selection- scroller) page, [direct link to zip](https://github.com/mattst/sublime-multiple-selection- scroller).
+- Put the files from this repository into that directory either by using `git` or by downloading the zip file on the [GitHub](https://github.com/mattst/sublime-multiple-selection-scroller) page, [direct link to zip](https://github.com/mattst/sublime-multiple-selection-scroller).
 - Sublime Text v.2 users must extract the files from the zip file.
 - Sublime Text v.3 users can simply rename the file replacing `.zip` with `.sublime-package` or extract the files if preferred.
 - Clearly if you install manually then you will not receive automatic package updates, inconvenient if a bug is found.
-- If you are concerned that a keys file will be added that will interfere with your config, be assured that no `Default (OS).sublime-keymap` will ever be added to this package.
+- Note: If you are concerned that a keys file will be added that will interfere with your config, be assured that no `.sublime-keymap` will ever be added to this package.

 ### Setup — Settings

-The Multiple Selection Scroller plugin has two optional settings with which the plugin's default behaviour can be changed.
+The Multiple Selection Scroller plugin has two optional settings with which the plugin's default behaviour can be altered.

 - By default, when scrolling, the plugin will cycle from the last selection up to the first, and from the first down to the last.
 This can be disabled by setting the `MultipleSelectionScroller.scroll_cycling` setting to `false`.
 - By default user feedback is given in the form of status messages.
 This can be disabled by setting the `MultipleSelectionScroller.quiet` setting to `true`.

 e.g. Add these settings to your `Preferences.sublime-settings` file: